ansys/pyfluent/doc/source/user_guide/new_meshing_workflows.rst

 Watertight geometry meshing workflow
 ------------------------------------
-This simple example shows how to use the watertight geometry meshing workflow.
+Use the **Watertight Geometry** workflow for water-tight CAD geometries that do not require much in the way of clean-up or modifications.
+The following example shows you how to use the Watertight Geometry workflow.

 Import geometry
 ~~~~~~~~~~~~~~~